Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

 \subsubsection{\textbf{Review Related}}

-We take Prompt 4-2 and Prompt 4-4 to compare P5's performance with T0 on review preference prediction.
-The performance comparison is shown in Table~\ref{tab:emotional}, where we can see that P5-S achieves much better RMSE and MAE on \emph{Toys}.
-While on \emph{Sports}, P5-B shows better zero-shot generalization ability with Prompt 4-4.
-Additionally, we take Prompt 4-1 to evaluate P5's ability on review summarization and present the results in Table~\ref{tab:summarize}.
-For this task, P5-B and P5-S clearly outperform T0 and GPT-2 except for BLUE4 score on \emph{Sports}.
+We take Prompts 4-2 and 4-4 to compare P5's performance with T0 on review preference prediction, as shown in Table~\ref{tab:emotional}.
+We can see that P5-S achieves better RMSE and MAE on \emph{Beauty} and \emph{Toys}, while P5-B shows better performance on \emph{Sports}.
+Additionally, we take Prompt 4-1 to evaluate P5's ability on review summarization, as shown in Table~\ref{tab:summarize}.
+For this task, P5-S clearly outperforms T0 and GPT-2 on both \emph{Beauty} and \emph{Toys} datasets.
 It is worth noting that GPT-2 and T0 has 1.5B and 11B parameters, respectively.
-This shows that P5 is able to achieve better performance than these competitive baselines with a much smaller model size.
+This shows that P5 can achieve better performances than these competitive baselines with a much smaller model size.